jonnonz1/nz-statute-book/acts/public/2012/ngati-manawa-claims-settlement-act-2012.md

   (b) the protection principles as soon as practicable after the settlement date; and (c) any amendments to the protection principles agreed under section 22(3) as soon as practicable after the amendment has been effected; and
   (d) any action taken or intended to be taken under section 26.
-(2) The Director-General may notify in the Gazette any action (including any action set out in paragraph 5 of Part 1 of the schedule of the deed of settlement) taken or intended to be taken under section 26 or 27.
+(2) The Director-General or Te Urewera Board may notify in the Gazette any action (including any action set out in paragraph 5 of Part 1 of the schedule of the deed of settlement) taken or intended to be taken under section 26 or 27.

 ### 26 Actions by Director-General
+(1) The following persons must take action in relation to the protection principles:
+  (a) the Director-General; or
+  (b) Te Urewera Board; or
+  (c) if relevant management functions are undertaken by the chief executive of Tūhoe Te Uru Taumatua, the chief executive.
-(1) The Director-General must take action in relation to the protection principles, including the actions set out in paragraph 5 in the Ahikāroa in Part 1 of the schedule of the deed of settlement.
+(1A) The actions that must be taken include those set out in paragraph 5 in the Ahikāroa in Part 1 of the schedule of the deed of settlement, with the necessary modifications.
-(2) The Director-General retains complete discretion to determine the method and extent of the action to be taken under subsection (1).
+(2) The persons referred to in subsection (1) retain complete discretion to determine the method and extent of the action to be taken under subsection (1).
-(3) The Director-General must notify the trustees of Te Rūnanga o Ngāti Manawa in writing of the intended action under subsection (1).
+(3) The persons referred to in subsection (1) must notify the trustees of Te Rūnanga o Ngāti Manawa in writing of the intended action under subsection (1).
-(4) If requested in writing by the trustees of Te Rūnanga o Ngāti Manawa, the Director-General must not take action in respect of the protection principles to which the request relates.
+(4) If requested in writing by the trustees of Te Rūnanga o Ngāti Manawa, the persons referred to in subsection (1) must not take action in respect of the protection principles to which the request relates.

 ### 27 Amendment to conservation documents
-(1) The Director-General may initiate an amendment to a conservation document to incorporate objectives relating to the protection principles (including a recommendation to make regulations or bylaws).
+(1) The Director-General or Te Urewera Board may initiate an amendment to a conservation document to incorporate objectives relating to the protection principles (including a recommendation to make regulations or bylaws).
 (2) The Director-General must consult with relevant Conservation Boards before initiating an amendment under subsection (1).
-(3) An amendment initiated under subsection (1) is an amendment for the purposes of section 17I(1) to (3) of the Conservation Act 1987 or section 46(1) to (4) of the National Parks Act 1980, as the case may be.
+(3) An amendment initiated under subsection (1) is an amendment for the purposes of section 17I(1) to (3) of the Conservation Act 1987 or section 48 of the Te Urewera Act 2014, as the case may be.

 ### 28 Bylaws
-(1) The Minister of Conservation may make bylaws for the following purposes:
+(1) Te Urewera Board may make bylaws for the following purposes:
   (a) implementing objectives included in a conservation document under section 27(1); and (b) regulating or prohibiting activities or conduct by members of the public in relation to the area subject to Ahikāroa; and
   (c) specifying—